Ziconius/ziconius.github.io/_posts/2020-05-23-intro-to-c2-infra.md

 kubectl delete service listener-http
 ```

-Re-running our services.yaml file will not reroll our untouched services, and will only created the deleted previously deleted service 'listener-http'.
+Re-running our services.yaml file will not reroll our untouched services, and will only create the deleted previously deleted service 'listener-http'.

 If you have deployed your DNS through Terraform, or via your DNS providers WebUI you will now need to update the record, however, if you deployed using the External-DNS deployment (and it is still running) you will now see your DNS records match and everything has automatically aligned.